dstreambolt/datalens/DOCUMENTATION_INDEX.md

 ⏱️ **Read Time**: 5 minutes

 **Best For**: Decision-makers who need quick answers:
-- Decision trees for Lambda vs. EC2, SQS vs. Kinesis, Spark vs. Glue
+- Decision trees for Lambda, SQS, Spark, RDS, and Grafana
 - One-sentence rationales for each technology choice
 - Red flags (when to switch technologies)
 - Cost vs. performance matrix